 I’d heard about the Amazon jungle.
 I’ll bet you have too.
 I was a little worried about going there because it’s so hot.
 In the end, we visited the ‘top end’ of the jungle – selva – where there are still lots of mountains and fast-flowing rivers.
 Even so, it was too hot for me but I liked seeing coffee, papayas and bananas growing.
-It was fun to imagine swimming all the way down the river and all the way out into the Atlantic Ocean, thousands of miles away to the east.
-You see, once you cross the Andes another butterflymountains, all the rivers flow east and join up to form the Amazon: the world’s biggest river.

 Me at Machu PicchuLater, we visited another part of the high Peruvian jungle much further south.
 This time we took a little train which runs from the mountain city of Cuzco down a steep gorge to a place called Machu Picchu.
 Have you heard of this incredible ‘lost’ city?
 These world-famous ruins were built by the Inca people over five hundred years ago.
 The city was ‘lost’ in the jungle until re-discovered less than a hundred years ago.